Electric piano: History

-The Neo-Bechstein electric piano was built in 1929.
+The Neo-Bechstein electric piano was built in 1931.
 The Vierlang-Forster electric piano was introduced in 1937.
 The RCA Storytone electric piano was built in 1939 in a joint venture between Story & Clark and RCA.
 The case was designed by John Vassos, the American industrial designer.
 It debuted at the 1939 World's Fair.
 The piano has normal strings and hammer action but no soundboard.
 The sound is amplified through electromagnetic pickups, circuitry and a speaker system, making it the world's first commercially available electric piano.

 Many types were initially designed as a less-expensive alternative to an acoustic piano for home or school use.
 Some electric pianos were designed with multiple keyboards that could be connected for use in school or college piano labs, so that teachers could simultaneously instruct a group of students using headphones.

 Types

-"Electric piano" is a heterogeneous category encompassing several different instruments which vary in their sound-producing mechanisms and consequent timbral characters.
+The term "electric piano" can refer to several different instruments which vary in their sound-producing mechanisms and consequent timbral characters.

 Struck strings

 Yamaha, Baldwin, Helpinstill and Kawai's electric pianos are actual grand or upright pianos with strings and hammers.
 The Helpinstill models have a traditional soundboard; the others have none, and are more akin to a solid-body electric guitar.

-On Yamaha, Baldwin and Kawai's pianos, the vibration of the strings is converted to an electrical signal by piezoelectric pickups under the bridge.
+On Yamaha's pianos, such as the CP-70, the vibration of the strings is converted to an electrical signal by piezoelectric pickups under the bridge.
 Helpinstill's instruments use a set of electromagnetic pickups attached to the instrument's frame.
 All these instruments have a tonal character similar to that of an acoustic piano.

 Struck reeds

 Wurlitzer electronic pianos (sometimes called "Wurli" as a nickname) use flat steel reeds struck by felt hammers.
-The reeds fit within a comb-like metal plate, and the reeds and plate together form an electrostatic or capacitive pickup system, using a DC voltage of 170v.
+The reeds fit within a comb-like metal plate, and the reeds and plate together form an electrostatic or capacitive pickup system.
 This system produces a very distinctive tone – sweet and vibraphone-like when played gently, and developing a hollow resonance as the keys are played harder.
 The reeds are tuned by adding or removing mass from a lump of solder at the free end of the reed.
 Replacement reeds are furnished with a slight excess of solder, and thus tuned "flat"; the user is required – by repeated trial and error – to gradually file off the excess solder until the correct tuning is achieved.
-The Columbia Elepian (also branded as Maestro), the Brazilian-made Suette, and the Hohner Electra-Piano use a reed system similar to the Wurlitzer but with electromagnetic pickups similar to the Rhodes piano.
+The Columbia Elepian (also branded as Maestro), the Brazilian-made Valente, and the Hohner Electra-Piano use a reed system similar to the Wurlitzer but with electromagnetic pickups similar to the Rhodes piano.

+In 2015, Brazilian inventor Tiago Valente created the first prototype of the Valente Electric Piano, an electromechanical instrument where the hammers strike reeds, similar to the ones used in a Wurlitzer.
+In 2020, the Valente Electric Piano was launched commercially; at the time of launch, Valente said that he took inspiration from the Suette Piano, another reed electric piano that was made in Brazil in the 1980s.